akka/.github/.github/ISSUE_TEMPLATE/--bug-report.md

 If you have a [Lightbend Subscription](https://www.lightbend.com/lightbend-platform-subscription), please reach out via the [Lightbend Portal](https://portal.lightbend.com/).

-This is an issue tracker used to manage and track the development of **Alpakka**.
+This is an issue tracker used to manage and track the development of this particular module.

 Please report issues regarding other projects in their respective issue trackers, e.g.:
  - Akka:          https://github.com/akka/akka/issues